levilindsey/space-debris/src/gamex/README.md

 _See this in use at [levi.codes/dynamics-example][demo]!_

 This project includes a 3D WebGL-based [graphics framework][grafx], and 3D [physics engine][physx],
-and miscellaneous other features that commonly needed when creating a game.
+and miscellaneous other features that are commonly needed when creating a game.

 TODO: Add some sort of getting set up and understanding the code docs.